Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 - **2 or more recommendation letters**
     Some interviewers will ask for letters of recommendation.[^32] These are letters from your previous employers, clients or professors that recommend you for your work.
 The letters must recommend you for the profession you are getting a visa for.
 If possible, these letters should be signed.
 - **CV or resume**
     Bring a resume to help you reference your professional experience.
 Make the resume relevant to the visa you are applying for.
 Don't include irrelevant experience or summer jobs here.
-The resume can be in English, but it's better to have it in German.
-If you need to translate documents, use [Lingoking](/out/lingoking).
 - **Cover letter** (*Anschreiben*)
     [Example 1](/docs/freelance-visa-cover-letter) - [example 2](/images/German-freelance-visa-cover-letter-example.png)
     Some interviewers simply don’t care about your cover letter, but it's good to have one.
 It should be in German, in case your interviewer doesn't speak English.
 Don't forget to sign the letter.
 If you need to translate documents, use [Lingoking](/out/lingoking).